pakrym/pipelines/pipelines.md

 ## What is it?

 System.IO.Pipelines is a new library that is designed for doing high performance IO in .NET.
-It's new in .NET Core 2.1 and is a netstandard library that works on all .NET implementations.
+It's a new netstandard library that works on all .NET implementations.

 It was born from the work the .NET Core team did to make Kestrel one of the fastest web servers in the industry.
 What started as an implementation detail inside of Kestrel progressed into a re-usable API that shipped in 2.1 as a first class BCL API (System.IO.Pipelines) available for all .NET developers.